kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 Please send a text to 09178952637 for Globe or 09190078440 for Smart.

-If you miss phone coaching, please send us a message with three options of your next available time and we will check our schedule if we can accommodate you.
-If we are not available, the session continues on your next schedule.
+If you miss phone coaching, please send us a message with three options of your next available time, and we will check our schedule if we can accommodate you.
+If we are not available, the session continues on your following schedule.

+> "Hi, this is Mitzi Cruz, I'd like to reschedule my phone coaching session.
+I'm available at 6pm on Friday, Saturday and Monday.
+Thanks"

 ## Have Fun